 I have no way of knowing if Mairal ever read Bluebeard and it’s possible that the connection exists only in my mind, but when I say that The Missing Year of Juan Salvatierra brought me back in mind to Bluebeard time and time again, I mean it as the highest compliment.

-If you want to explore a little piece of Chile, pick up a copy of Eucalyptus from Powell’s Books.
+If this review made you want to read the book, pick up a copy of The Missing Year of Juan Salvatierra from Powell’s Books.
 Your purchase keeps indie booksellers in business and I receive a commission.